-- 14. Psychiatric, psychological, social and medical support should be made available to persons with alcohol intake to stop drinking 15.
-Substitution therapy (opioid replacement therapy) in persons with active drug - 15.
-Substitution therapy (opioid replacement therapy) in persons with active drug use as a step towards cessation of active drug use should be encouraged.
-Help provided (e.g. through needle and syringe exchange programs) reduces the risk of re-infection including parenteral viral transmission (harm reduction strategy), see Drug Dependency and Drug Addiction 16.
-Since HBV and HIV, and occasionally HCV, are transmitted sexually, adequa- - 16.
-Since HBV and HIV, and occasionally HCV, are transmitted sexually, adequate counselling including the use of condoms is advisable.
-Information on the risk of HCV transmission due to mucosal traumatic sexual practices associated with a high likelihood of blood contact or ongoing IDU, "chemsex" (sex under the influence of recreational drugs taken predominantly intravenously immediately before and/or during sexual contacts), should be provided and risk reduction should be discussed - In women of childbearing age, HCV treatment should be initiated prior to conception because of limited safety data in pregnancy, and to reduce the risk of MTCT of HCV - i Screening intervals to detect recently acquired HCV infection should be adapted to individual risk assessments and local epidemiology as described in the European AIDS Treatment Network (NEAT) consensus conference statement, www.neat-id.org - ii Anti HCV-Antibodies: turn positive 1-6 months after infection; late seroconversions have been described; may rarely be lost due to immunosuppression - iii There is no standard conversion formula for converting the amount of HCV-RNA reported in copies/mL to the amount reported in IU/mL.
-The conversion factor ranges from about one to five HCV-RNA copies per IU/ mL - iv Risk for percutaneous HCV transmission by sharing equipment for injection drug use; risk for mucosal HCV transmission including fisting, receptive condomless anal intercourse, sharing equipment during nasally administered drug use, sharing sex toys, sharing anal douching equipment, and engaging in sexual intercourse causing rectal trauma with bleeding; the presence of ulcerative sexually transmitted infections (STIs) increases the risk of HCV transmission - V Serum fibrosis markers include APRI, FIB-4, Hyaluronic acid, Fibrometer, Fibrotest, Forns, Hepascore and other indices.
+- 14. Psychiatric, psychological, social and medical support should be made available to persons with alcohol intake to stop drinking - Substitution therapy (opioid replacement therapy) in persons with active drug use as a step towards cessation of active drug use should be encouraged.
+Help provided (e.g. through needle and syringe exchange programs) reduces the risk of re-infection including parenteral viral transmission (harm reduction strategy), see Drug Dependency and Drug Addiction - Since HBV and HIV, and occasionally HCV, are transmitted sexually adequate counselling including the use of condoms is advisable.
+Information on the risk of HCV transmission due to mucosal traumatic sexual practices associated with a high likelihood of blood contact or ongoing IDU, "chemsex" (sex under the influence of recreational drugs taken predominantly intravenously immediately before and/or during sexual contacts)(iv), should be provided and risk reduction should be discussed - In women of childbearing age, HCV treatment should be initiated prior to conception because of limited safety data in pregnancy, and to reduce the risk of MTCT of HCV - Screening intervals to detect recently acquired HCV infection should be adapted to individual risk assessments and local epidemiology as described in the European AIDS Treatment Network (NEAT) consensus conference state- - Anti HCV-Antibodies: turn positive 1-6 months after infection; late seroconversions have been described; may rarely be lost due to immunosuppression - There is no standard conversion formula for converting the amount of HCV-RNA reported in copies/mL to the amount reported in IU/mL.
+The conversion factor ranges from about one to five HCV-RNA copies per IU/ mL - iv Risk for percutaneous HCV transmission by sharing equipment for injection drug use; risk for mucosal HCV transmission including fisting, receptive condomless anal intercourse, sharing equipment during nasally administered drug use, sharing sex toys, sharing anal douching equipment, and engaging in sexual intercourse causing rectal trauma with bleeding; the presence of ulcerative sexually transmitted infections (STIs) increases the risk of HCV transmission - Serum fibrosis markers include APRI, FIB-4, Hyaluronic acid, Fibrometer, Fibrotest, Forns, Hepascore and other indices.
 The combination of blood biomarkers, of liver stiffness measurement and blood tests or repeated assessments may improve accuracy (https://easl.eu/publication/easl-recommendations-treatment-of-hepatitis-c/) and page 102.
 For HCC, see General Recommendation for Persons with Viral Hepatitis/HIV Co-infection, Cancer: Screening Methods and Liver Cirrhosis: Management - vi MELD calculation, see page 71